carnifex17/Cybersecurity-Notes/Networking Basics.md

 Subnet mask could be shown with 2 types: decimal and prefix
 - Decimal: **255.255.255.0**
 - **Prefix: /24**.
-Prefix 24 means 24 bits of subnet address in IP address **The subnet mask does not have to end on an octet boundary**
+Prefix 24 means 24 bits of subnet address in IP address.

+**The subnet mask does not have to end on an octet boundary**

 |Explanation|Number|